VCE Chemistry Study Notes Units 3 & 4

 What is covered in VCE Chemistry Units 3 & 4?

-Units 3 & 4 cover four Areas of Study: chemical analysis techniques (Unit 3 AoS1), organic chemistry and reaction pathways (Unit 3 AoS2), thermochemistry and energy from reactions (Unit 4 AoS1), and equilibrium and acid-base chemistry (Unit 4 AoS2).
-All content follows the current VCAA study design.
+Units 3 & 4 cover four Areas of Study: energy production and thermochemistry (Unit 3 AoS1), reaction rate and equilibrium (Unit 3 AoS2), how organic compounds are categorised and synthesised (Unit 4 AoS1), and how organic compounds are analysed and used (Unit 4 AoS2).
+All content follows the current (2024–2027) VCAA study design.

 How do I memorise organic chemistry reaction pathways?